How to Create a PTO Policy Blog Feature

 2. Determine employee eligibility for different PTO types

-Next, determine the eligibility of employees and how much leave one is entitled to.
+Next, determine the eligibility of employees in terms of how much leave each person is entitled to.
 Classify employees based on their levels, job nature, or company tenure to set employee eligibility.
 You can categorize employees in the following way:

-• Full-time salaried employees are eligible for unlimited PTO policy
+• Full-time salaried employees are eligible for an unlimited PTO policy

 • A full-time employee must complete 90 days before they can use their PTOs